 At the federal level, the Equal Employment Opportunity Commission (EEOC) offers some guidance to employers who fall under the jurisdiction of Title VII of the Civil Rights Act of 1964, which prohibits workplace discrimination based on race, sex, religion, and other factors.
 Employers who base employment decisions, in whole or in part, on criminal history may violate Title VII, even inadvertently, if the policy has a disparate impact on a protected group.
 This warning can apply to state and city anti-discrimination laws as well.

 If you have a dispute over a business matter, you should consult with a knowledgeable business and commercial attorney.
-James G. Schwartz has represented Bay Area businesses since 1976.
+Cirrus Law PC has represented Bay Area businesses since 1976.
 To schedule an initial confidential consultation to discuss your case, please contact us today online or at (925) 463-1073.

 Ordinance No. 17-14 (PDF file), “Ordinance amending the Police Code to require Employers and Housing Providers to limit the use of criminal history information and follow certain procedures and restrictions when inquiring about and using conviction history information…” San Francisco Board of Supervisors, February 4, 2014

 New Laws Affecting California Businesses Beginning in 2014, Pleasanton Business & Commercial Law Blog, December 11, 2013

 San Francisco Firefighters Prevail in Age Discrimination Lawsuit, Pleasanton Business & Commercial Law Blog, November 15, 2013